dolmagrg123/microblog_VPC_deployment/README.md

 IMPORTANT: Test the connection by SSH'ing into the "Application_Server" from the "Web_Server".

-#### I used the copy/paste into .pem file method to add the key into my server and was able to ssh into application server via the webserver.
+#### We used the copy/paste into .pem file method to add the key into my server and was able to ssh into application server via the webserver.

 10. Create scripts.
 2 scripts are required for this Workload and outlined below: